ResearchSuite/Docs/README.md

 * **Other available iOS demo projects:**
-  * [AVA YADL Reference App - iOS](https://github.com/ResearchSuite/AVA-YADL-iOS) - generates a YADL survey and stores the data collected on your iOS device
+  * [AVA YADL App - iOS](https://github.com/ResearchSuite/AVA-YADL-iOS) - generates a YADL survey and stores the data collected on your iOS device
-  * [AVA MEDL Reference App - iOS](https://github.com/ResearchSuite/AVA-MEDL-iOS)  - generates a MEDL survey and stores the data collected on your iOS device
+  * [AVA MEDL App - iOS](https://github.com/ResearchSuite/AVA-MEDL-iOS)  - generates a MEDL survey and stores the data collected on your iOS device
-  * [AVA PAM Reference App - iOS](https://github.com/ResearchSuite/AVA-PAM-iOS) - generates a PAM survey and stores the data collected on your iOS device
+  * [AVA PAM App - iOS](https://github.com/ResearchSuite/AVA-PAM-iOS) - generates a PAM survey and stores the data collected on your iOS device

 ***
 ### **Android**